Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Bottom Line:

 This is my chance for a homer pick (Weinhard’s is a Portland brand) and I’m not taking it.
-I’ve had a ton of Henry’s and it’s always, always dissapointing in how mellow it is.
+I’ve had a ton of Henry’s and it’s always, always disappointing in how mellow it is.
 Tastes flat and low on flavor.
 It is creamy, but that’s not a huge selling point for me.

 14. FROSTIE (Taste 3)